gordon-cs/gordon-360-api/README.md

 ```
 Response will include an access token which should be included in subsequent request headers.
 Specifically, include it in the `Authorization` header like so `Bearer YOUR-ACCESS-TOKEN`

+### Content Management
+What is it?
+Resource for fetching content that has been stored in the database by Gordon's website [content manager](http://wwwtrain.gordon.edu/).

+##### GET

+`api/cms/slider` Get the content for the dashboard slide.

+### Profiles
+What is it?
+Resource that represents users' profiles.

+Differences from GoSite:
+- Only displaying city and country as home address.
+(When the viewer is a student.
+Police, super admin, faculty and staff should still see all the information for home address)
+- Displaying minors.
+- On campus was changed to display more general information rather than completely getting rid of it like GoSite does now.
+(Shows on/off campus)

+##### GET

+`api/profiles` Get profile info of the current logged in user.

+`api/profiles/:username` Get profile info of a user with username `username` as a parameter.

+`api/profiles/role/:username` Get college role of a user with username `username` as a parameter --- College roles: super admin, faculty and staff, student and police.

+`api/profiles/Image/` Get profile image of the current logged in user.
+Image is stored in a base 64 string.

+`api/profiles/Image/:username` Get the profile image(s) of a user with username `username` as a parameter.
+Image is stored in a base 64 string.
+Police, super admin, faculty and staff can view both default and preferred profile image of students.
+Only police and super admin can view both images of everyone including faculty and staff.

+##### POST

+`api/profiles/image` Upload a preferred image for the current logged in user.

+`api/profiles/image/reset` Delete preferred image and set profile image to default for the current logged in user.

+`api/profiles/:type` Update a social media link of a type(facebook, twitter, linkedin,instagram) of current logged in user.

+##### PUT

+`api/profiles/mobile_privacy/:value` Update mobile phone number privacy with value(Y or N) for the current logged in user.

+`api/profiles/image_privacy/:value` Update profile image privacy with value(Y or N) for the current logged in user.

+### Emails
+What is it?
+Resource that represents emails.

+##### GET

+`api/emails/activity/:id` Get the emails for members of the activity with activity code `id` during the current session.

+`api/emails/activity/:id/session/:sessionid` Get the emails for the members of the activity with activity code `id` during the session with session code `sessionid`.

+`api/emails/activity/:id/leaders` Get the emails for the leaders of the activity with activity code `id` during the current session.

+`api/emails/activity/:id/leaders/session/:sessionid` Get the emails for the leaders of the activity with activity code `id` during the session with session code `sessionid`.

+`api/emails/activity/:id/advisors` Get the emails for the advisors of the activity with activity code `id` during the current session.

+`api/emails/activity/:id/advisors/session/:sessionid` Get the emails for the advisors of the activity with activity code `id` during the session with session code `sessionid`.

+### Events
+What is it?
+Resources to get information on Events from the 25Live system
+- Only confirmed events are pulled
+- Only events ending after the start of the current academic year are requested from 25Live
+- Data from 25Live is retrieved every four minutes using a cached request

+##### GET

+`api/events/chapel/:user_name` Get all events attended by a student (pulls from local database)

+`api/events/chapel/:user_name/:term` Get all events attended by a student in a specific term

+`api/events/25Live/type/:Type_ID` Get event(s) specified by a type ID (or multiple).
+A full list can be found here: https://webservices.collegenet.com/r25ws/wrd/gordon/run/evtype.xml?parent_id=9&otransform=browse.xsl
+Multiple types or events are separated by a '$'

+`api/events/25Live/:Event_ID` Get event(s) specified by one or multiple Event_ID.
+Event IDs can be found in the url or resources in a 25Live request in a browser.
+Multiple types or events are separated by a '$'

+`api/events/25Live/All` Returns all events in 25Live under predefined categories.

+`api/events/25Live/CLAW` Returns all events in 25Live with Category_ID = 85 (CL&W Credit approved)

 ### Memberships